hurwitzlab/CI2025/docs/syllabus.md

 - Understand how CI is used in major facilities to manage data and analyses;
 - Work on the command line;
 - Write short Python Programs, work with Jupyter notebooks;
-- Use Git and coding standards;
+- Use Git and understand coding standards;
 - Work with containers and debug them;
 - Understand FAIR data principles;
 - Understand architectures and archives;